B748/ocr-mini-service/docs/barcode-qr-detection.md

 When you submit an image for processing, the service automatically:

 1. Runs Tesseract OCR for text extraction
-2. Runs ZXing for barcode/QR code detection
+2. Runs ZBar for barcode/QR code detection
 3. Combines results into a single response

 Both processes run in parallel, so detection adds minimal overhead to processing time.